centreon/centreon-documentation/versioned_docs/version-22.10/alerts-notifications/resources-status.md

 To delete a comment, go to **Monitoring > Downtimes > Comments**.

-By clicking on the **Export to PNG** button, you can export a snapshot of the graph, which also includes the timeline events, if the switch is toggled.
+By clicking on the **Export** button, you can export a snapshot of the graph, which also includes the timeline events, if the switch is toggled.
 Note that only the selected metrics will be exported:

 ![image](../assets/alerts/resources-status/resources-status-graph-export-to-png.gif)